AntelopeIO/spring/docs/02_cleos/03_command-reference/convert/legacy_public_key.md

 If the key is already in the legacy format it will be output unchanged.

-Only the k1 key format differs between legacy and new formats.
+Only the k1 key format differs between legacy format and canonical format.

 ## Positionals